-► Interest rate risk
+Interest rate risk

-As of December 31, 2021, gross borrowings (in the form of bank loans or finance leases) stood at €262.0 million and were mainly contracted by French legal entities.
+As of December 31, 2022, gross borrowings (in the form of bank loans or factoring) stood at \notin 493.4 million and were mainly contracted by French legal entities.

-At this date, 70% of the Group's borrowings before interest rate hedges are subject to floating interest rates.
+At this date, 89% of the Group's borrowings before interest rate hedges are subject to floating interest rates.
 To provide against an adverse movement in interest rates, the Group has adopted a hedging strategy in the form of swaps (between floating and fixed rates) or caps (floating rate caps).
-After hedges, 52% of the Group's borrowings as of December 31, 2021 were at floating rates.
+After hedges, 59% of the Group's borrowings as of December 31, 2022 were at floating rates.

 As of the Universal Registration Document date, the Group considers that its exposure to interest rate risk is limited, however cannot rule out the possibility of a major fluctuation in interest rates heightening its exposure to this risk.

-As stated under Note 15 to the 2021 Group consolidated financial statements in section 4.8.1 "2021 Group consolidated financial statements", a 1% average increase in interest rates would result in a €1.4 million increase in interest expense under net financial items.
+As stated under Note 15 to the 2022 Group consolidated financial statements in section 4.8.1 "2022 Group consolidated financial statements", a 1% average increase in interest rates would result in a \in 2.9 million increase in interest expense under net financial items.